All Nippon Airways

 All Nippon Airways (ANA) is a Japanese airline headquartered in Minato, Tokyo.
-ANA operates services to both domestic and international destinations and is Japan's largest airline, ahead of its main rival Japan Airlines.
+ANA operates services to over 100 both domestic and international destinations with its main hub at Haneda and Narita. both airports located in Tokyo.
+It is Japan's largest airline, ahead of its main rival Japan Airlines.
 As of March 2024, the airline has approximately 12,800 employees.
 The airline joined as a Star Alliance member in October 1999.

 In addition to its mainline operations, ANA controls several subsidiary passenger carriers, such as its regional airline ANA Wings, Air Nippon, Air Do (a low-cost carrier operating scheduled service between Tokyo and cities in Hokkaido), Air Japan and Allex Cargo (ANA Cargo – the freighter division operated by Air Japan).
-ANA also owns Peach, a low-cost carrier which was originally a joint venture with Hong Kong company First Eastern Investment Group.
+Peach Aviation, a low-cost carrier based in Japan, is fully owned by ANA.